libp2p/go-libp2p-resource-manager/README.md

 ```
 // An example on how to tweak the default limits
 tweakedDefaults := DefaultLimits
-tweakedDefaults.ProtocolBaseLimit.Apply(BaseLimit{
-  Streams:         1024,
-  StreamsInbound:  512,
-  StreamsOutbound: 512,
-})
+tweakedDefaults.ProtocolBaseLimit.Streams = 1024
+tweakedDefaults.ProtocolBaseLimit.StreamsInbound = 512
+tweakedDefaults.ProtocolBaseLimit.StreamsOutbound = 512
 ```

 ### How to tune your limits

-Once you've set your limits and monitoring (see [Monitoring](#monitoring) below) you can now tune your limits better.  ???
-The `blocked_resources` metric will tell you what was blocked and for what scope.
+Once you've set your limits and monitoring (see [Monitoring](#monitoring) below) you can now tune your limits better.
+The `rcmgr_blocked_resources` metric will tell you what was blocked and for what scope.
 If you see a steady stream of these blocked requests it means your resource limits are too low for your usage.
-If you see a rare sudden spike, this is okay and it means the resource manager protected you from some anamoly.
+If you see a rare sudden spike, this is okay and it means the resource manager protected you from some anomaly.

 ### How to disable limits